openstack/keystone/doc/source/index.rst

 General Information
 ~~~~~~~~~~~~~~~~~~~

-This section sontains the general information related to keystone which is commom to all
+This section contains general information related to keystone which is relevant
-the developers, users and operators.
-For documentation specific to the any of these three,
+to developers, users and operators.
+For documentation specific to any of these
-please see the subsequent sections.
+three, please see the subsequent sections.

 .. toctree::
     :maxdepth: 2